Download AttuneOps LogoAttuneOps CE for free Automate your system admin tasks

 Similar to Chef, Jenkins is a popular CI/CD solution to run automated builds, tests, and debugging.
 Jenkins provides an easy interface for IT automation, release orchestration, application deployment, and configuration management.

 On top of that, Jenkins is a powerful platform for provisioning and configuring large networks and servers.
-Jenkins integrates exceptionally well with any DevOps tool such as GitLab, Ansible, GitHub, and Puppet.
+Jenkins integrates exceptionally well with any DevOps tool, such as GitLab, Ansible, GitHub, and Puppet.

 The Features and Benefits of Jenkins: